I-Man-H/PP1/README.md

 * The course material and useful links will be added here to help students in their learning journey.

 # Weekly Course Content
-Weekly course contents, activities and resources will be uploaded under its section.
+Weekly course contents, activities and resources will be uploaded under its corresponding section.

 # Useful Links